ChriD/node-raumkernel/README.md

 Examples
 -------------

+#### First
+There are sample apps in the package like the "sample_contentBrowser.js".
+Start it with node and see the magic

+#### Second
-First of all you may lookup the requests sources in the[ node-raumserver](https://github.com/ChriD/node-raumserver)  which is using node.raumkernel
+You may lookup the requests sources in the[ node-raumserver](https://github.com/ChriD/node-raumserver)  which is using node-raumkernel
-You'll find all actions as requests and you can study the source code
+You'll find all actions as requests and you can study the source code.

+#### Third
+You may study following minimalistc examples

 Stop playing the zone where room "Kitchen" is in it.
 ```
 var mediaRenderer = raumkernel.managerDisposer.deviceManager.getVirtualMediaRenderer("Kitchen");
 mediaRenderer.stop().then(function(_data){